 Mushroom Growing "Teks"

-Because Psilocybe cubensis mushrooms grow in a variety of mediums, cultivators around the world have developed several different “techniques” (nicknamed “Teks”) to cultivate magic mushrooms.
+Because Psilocybe cubensis mushrooms grow in a variety of mediums, cultivators around the world have developed several different “techniques” (nicknamed “Teks”) to grow magic mushrooms.
 Each Tek has strengths and drawbacks, and which one you choose to follow will depend on the scale of your operation, your level of mycology experience, and how much you are willing to invest in growing equipment/supplies.

 It is always a good idea to have isopropyl alcohol and disinfectant on hand in the cultivation area so that one can properly sterilize surfaces and tools before performing mycology tasks.
 We also recommend always using personal protective equipment (PPE) including surgical masks, gloves, and hairnets when in the cultivation space.
 We also recommend wearing clean, freshly-laundered clothes in the cultivation area and practicing good hygiene in general to reduce contamination.